davda54/sam/README.md

 SAM simultaneously minimizes loss value and loss sharpness.
 In particular, it seeks parameters that lie in **neighborhoods having uniformly low loss**.
 SAM improves model generalization and yields novel SoTA performance for several datasets.
 Additionally, it provides robustness to label noise on par with that provided by SoTA procedures that specifically target learning with noisy labels.

 This is an unofficial repository for [Sharpness-Aware Minimization for Efficiently Improving Generalization](https://arxiv.org/abs/2010.01412).
-Implementation-wise, SAM class is a light wrapper that computes the regularized "sharpness-aware" gradient that is used by the underlying optimizer (such as SGD with momentum).
+Implementation-wise, SAM class is a light wrapper that computes the regularized "sharpness-aware" gradient, which is used by the underlying optimizer (such as SGD with momentum).
 This repository also includes a simple WRN for Cifar10; as a proof-of-concept, it beats the performance of SGD with momentum on this dataset.

 <p align="center">
   <img src="img/loss_landscape.png" alt="Loss landscape with and without SAM" width="512"/>